Can you take pantoprazole with ibuprofen

 Increased Bleeding Risk: Ibuprofen can interfere with the blood-thinning effects of pantoprazole, leading to an increased risk of bleeding, especially in individuals with a history of bleeding disorders.

-See also Pantoprazole typical dose
+See also Pantoprazole dose in renal failure

 Kidney Damage: Both pantoprazole and ibuprofen can be harsh on the kidneys.
 When taken together, they can further stress the kidneys and increase the likelihood of kidney damage or worsen existing kidney problems.